Uber's Board Just Voted To Approve All Of Eric Holder's Recommendations To Change Its Company Culture

-Uber's board voted Sunday to adopt recommendations from an internal investigation into its workplace culture, kicked off by allegations of systemic sexism and sexual harassment at the ride-hail giant.
+Uber's board voted Sunday to adopt recommendations from an internal investigation into its workplace culture that was kicked off by allegations of systemic sexism and sexual harassment at the ride-hail giant.
 But what exactly those recommendations are remains to be seen.

 The board met for more than six hours Sunday in Los Angeles, where former US Attorney General Eric Holder presented the findings of his firm's report.
 A representative for Uber's board said it voted unanimously in favor of adopting all of Holder's recommendations, which will be released to the company's employees on Tuesday.